zbalkan/zbalkan.github.io/_posts/2025-11-26-technitium-misp.md

 {% include gallery id="galleryDig" caption="dig command showing EDE" %}

-This new set of behaviors matches the architectural core of PDNS guidance: enforcement must be deterministic, explainable, and consistent.
+This new set of behaviours matches the architectural core of PDNS guidance: enforcement must be deterministic, explainable, and consistent.

 ## Telemetry: Log Exporter and SIEM Integration